w3c/Guide/meetings/mixed-mode.md

 ## Introduction

 This document describes approaches for W3C "hybrid" meetings.
-The term hybrid meeting here refers to a meeting where some participants are together in a physical room, while others are located elsewhere; for instance in individual [home] workspaces or with another group of participants in another physical room.
+The term hybrid here refers to a meeting where some participants are together in a physical room, while others are located elsewhere; for instance in individual [home] workspaces or with another group of participants in another physical room.

 Though the circumstances of the pandemic, which halted in-person meetings in 2020 and 2021, have been difficult for all, this global pandemic event has also forced us to adapt to new ways of gathering.
 It has also provided us the tools to broaden global participation in our work.
 Those with limited means to travel to meetings have benefitted from our increased ability to gather in virtual or remote modes.